 A field representative from the proprietary wall system will be at the job site at the start of wall construction and as needed to resolve wall construction problems.
 Multiple trips may be required.
 Before wall construction begins, a pre-construction conference will be held to cover proper wall construction techniques.
-Personnel at this meeting will include, but not be limited to, State project personnel, Contractor personnel, State Geotechnical Engineering Activity personnel, and a field representative from the proprietary wall company.
+Personnel at this meeting will include, but not be limited to, Department project personnel, Contractor personnel, the Department's Bridge Construction Engineer (or representative), and a field representative from the proprietary wall company.
 The field representative will also be present during the placement and backfilling of the first two complete rows of panels and reinforcement along the length of the wall, or until the backfill, compaction, and wall batter operations have been optimized.
 The decision of when the operations have been optimized will be at the sole discretion of the Engineer.
 The services of the field representative will be incidental to the wall cost.
-Projects that span multiple construction seasons will require an additional pre-construction conference prior to continuation of wall construction the second season.
+Projects that span multiple construction seasons will require an additional preconstruction conference prior to continuation of wall construction the second season.
 Previously required personnel will attend.
 The wall company field representative will be present when construction activities resume for the wall to verify correct construction procedures.